How To Give

 Funds for growth

 We often find that a barrier to growing and starting new work is financial support.
-We have an ambition to create a start-up fund.
+We have an ambition to create a start-up fund, and this ambition is reflected in our fundraising goals.
 This will be needed to support our vision to grow and develop the work and see a dramatic increase in the amount of high quality Christian schoolswork happening across the country.